srijanone/node-js-startekit/README.md

 # Introduction

 NodeJS Starterkit provides developers an ability to get a containered nodejs application on local systems and helps them to deploy to to Kubernetes with minimal or no understanding of Kubernetes.
-The starterkit is build using Docker and Kubernetes best practices and hence developers can just write application logic without worrying about Docker and Kubernetes complexities.
+The starterkit is build using Docker and Kubernetes best practices and hence developers can just write application logic without worrying about Docker and Kubernetes complexities...

 # Local Development using Docker and docker-compose
 Node Js Starterkit can be used to set up a containerized node web applications on your local system using docker-compose.